aabiji/aabiji.github.io/posts/noise.md

 ### White noise

-White noise is the simplex type of noise, it's quite literally just a sequence of random values.
+White noise is the simplest type of noise; it's quite literally just a sequence of random values.
 A basic implementation might look like this:
 ```cpp
 float white()